-Clinton bid a financial boon for strapped Democratic Party
+Clinton bid a financial boon for Democratic Party

 Washington — Hillary Clinton isn’t the Democratic Party’s presidential nominee, but she’s already good for its bottom line.